neucloudzouaodi/docs.getcloudify.org/content/plugins/fabric.md

 {{% /gsNote %}}

-## Execution Methods
+# Execution Methods

 There are 4 modes for working with this plugin.

 * Executing a list of `commands`.
 * Executing a Fabric task from a `tasks_file` included in the blueprint's directory.
 * Executing a Fabric task by specifying its path in the current python environment.
-* Executing a script by specifying the script's path or URL.
+* Executing a `script` by specifying the script's path or URL.

+## Executing commands or scripts with sudo

+Previously, to run `commands` or commands within a `script` using sudo, you had to explicitly write `sudo` where desired.
+Starting with fabric-plugin v1.4.1, The `commands` and `script` methods both accept a `use_sudo` input (which defaults to `false`).
+When true, the commands or script will be executed using sudo.
+This allows, for instance, to use the `sudo_prefix` fabric env property to run an alternative implementation of sudo.
+See below for examples on how to pass `use_sudo` and use the `sudo_prefix` property.

 # Running commands